 Because economic uncertainty continues to exist in the crane market, crane manufacturers have been cautious about ramping up production and building up inventories.
 One result has been that crane availability, or lack of it, helps the manufacturers to maintain prices.
 The other is that it serves to buoy the used crane markets.
 Purchasing a used crane, when replacement cost for a new one is too high, can be a viable option.

 Below you will find the Top 5 Considerations when buying a used crane:

 1. Budget – This should be the first consideration when buying a used crane.
-Often this step is overlooked because time is limited.
-It could be your company was just awarded a large contract, your existing equipment is not up to the task or your plans to purchase a new crane were derailed by the high prices and limited availability.
+Often, this step is overlooked because time is limited.
+It could be your company was just awarded a large contract, your existing equipment is not up to the task, or your plans to purchase a new crane were derailed by high prices and limited availability.
 Searching for a used crane can be overwhelming.
-Having a plan on how much you want to spend will help you narrow the search, speed up the process and provide a benchmark for making a decision.
+Having a plan on how much you want to spend will help you narrow the search, speed up the process, and provide a benchmark for making a decision.

-5. Is it worth it to buy a used crane “’as is” or in need of some repairs? – More than likely buying a used crane will require some repairs or reconditioning.
-If purchased correctly these cranes can make exceptional deals and can be brought back into “like new condition”.
-At WHECO we refer to this type of service is a SLEP – service life extension project.
-It can be a sound investment and provide a great economic option to expensive equipment replacement.
+5. Is it worth it to buy a used crane “as is” or in need of some repairs? – More than likely, buying a used crane will require some repairs or reconditioning.
+If purchased correctly, these cranes can make exceptional deals and can be brought back into “like new condition.”
+At WHECO, we refer to this type of service as a SLEP—service life extension project.
+It can be a sound investment, and provide a great economic option to expensive equipment replacement.
 A comprehensive WHECO SLEP proposal will help you to properly analyze the investment for your equipment choice.

-So, before you make that final decision to purchase a new or search for a good used crane, it may be a sound economic decision to explore the cost to extend the productive service life of your current crane.
-At the end of the day you may find out that you already have the best used crane on the market.
+So, before you make that final decision to purchase new, or search for a good used crane, it may be a sound economic decision to explore the cost to extend the productive service life of your current crane.
+At the end of the day, you may find out that you already have the best used crane on the market.

 Greg Etue, National Sales Representative (678) 764-7821